About Dental Amalgam Fillings

 Dental amalgam is the least expensive type of filling material.

 FDA has reviewed the best available scientific evidence to determine whether the low levels of mercury vapor associated with dental amalgam fillings are a cause for concern.
 Based on this evidence, FDA considers dental amalgam fillings safe for adults and children ages 6 and above.
-The amount of mercury measured in the bodies of people with dental amalgam fillings is well below levels associated with adverse health effects.
-Even in adults and children ages 6 and above who have fifteen or more amalgam surfaces, mercury exposure due to dental amalgam fillings has been found to be far below the lowest levels associated with harm.
-Clinical studies in adults and children ages 6 and above have also found no link between dental amalgam fillings and health problems.
+The weight of credible scientific evidence reviewed by FDA does not establish an association between dental amalgam use and adverse health effects in the general population.
+Clinical studies in adults and children ages 6 and above have found no link between dental amalgam fillings and health problems.

 Approximately half of a dental amalgam filling is liquid mercury and the other half is a powdered alloy of silver, tin, and copper.
 Mercury is used to bind the alloy particles together into a strong, durable, and solid filling.
-Mercury’s unique properties (it is the only metal that is a liquid at room temperature and that bonds well with the powdered alloy) make it an important component of dental amalgam that contributes to its durability.
+Mercury’s unique properties (it is a liquid at room temperature and that bonds well with the alloy powder) make it an important component of dental amalgam that contributes to its durability.

 If your fillings are in good condition and there is no decay beneath the filling, FDA does not recommend that you have your amalgam fillings removed or replaced.
 Removing sound amalgam fillings results in unnecessary loss of healthy tooth structure, and exposes you to additional mercury vapor released during the removal process.